mysql/mysql-shell-plugins/gui/backend/readme.md

  mysqlsh --py -f run_tests.py
 ```

 To allow the tests to wait for a debugger to be attached, the ATTACH_DEBUGGER environment variable needs to be set with 'TESTS' or 'BACKEND'.
-This enables to debug the tests part or the running backend used in the ser stories.
+This enables to debug the tests part or the running backend used in the user stories.

 ```bash
 ATTACH_DEBUGGER=BACKEND  mysqlsh --py -f run_tests.py